wavemaker/docs/learn/app-development/deployment/building-with-maven.md

 ```
 - In the project folder, a new folder called **target** generates automatically with the `project war` file ans `ui-artifacts.zip` file in it.
 The `ui-artifacts.zip` file have static files of the application,
 - You can unzip the file `ui-artifacts.zip` and upload it to CDN origin (S3 bucket in AWS Cloudfront case, storage container in AZURE CDN Profile case),  OR put it into nginx or apache).
-- Please check our docs to configure and use CDN in AWS ([wavemaker apps integration with AWS CDN](/learn/app-development/deployment/wavemaker-apps-integration-with-aws-cdn)) and Azure ([WaveMaker apps integration with AZURE CDN Profile](/learn/app-development/deployment/wavemaker-apps-integration-with-azure-cdn)).
+- Please check our docs to configure and use CDN in AWS ([WaveMaker apps integration with AWS CDN](/learn/app-development/deployment/wavemaker-apps-integration-with-aws-cdn)) and Azure ([WaveMaker apps integration with AZURE CDN Profile](/learn/app-development/deployment/wavemaker-apps-integration-with-azure-cdn)).

 ## Handling Build Failures
 - WaveMaker build may fails due to